 But they said we shouldn’t set goals…

 If you’ve read the 2018 book, It Doesn’t Have to Be Crazy at Work, you might be wondering if you even should set goals—because authors Jason Fried and David Heinemeier Hansson don’t, and they advise against company goal-setting.
-The book is worth a read—although Basecamp’s 2021 controversy suggests their reputation for good culture was a mirage—but I don’t recommend eliminating goals completely at your agency.
+The book is worth a read—although Basecamp’s 2021 controversy suggests all was not well—but I don’t recommend eliminating goals completely at your agency.

 Why?
 As a SaaS firm, they has a predictable recurring revenue flow from its base of millions of accounts.
 As a product firm, their staffing isn’t linearly related to their revenues—to a point, they can grow revenues without increasing their staff.

 In contrast, agencies typically add staff to add (even more) revenue, unless they’re also developing their own products.
 The linear relationship means that a surge in staff had better match a [larger] surge in revenue—and a projected drop in revenue means you need to make difficult decisions about staff vs. sustainable profit margins.